JMSteinlechner/IGP/README.md

-# Why this repo
+This repository serves as a base for cloning when setting up Sakai, including the **bbb-tool** and our custom **rollcall-tool** for tracking attendance in BigBlueButton (BBB).

-Repo should function as a base to clone when building sakai together with bbb-tool and our custom rollcall-tool to track attendance in bbb.
+Following the build instructions will result in a fully functional Sakai instance running inside a Docker container, preconfigured with **bbb-tool** and **rollcall-tool**.
+It uses a test configuration for **bbb-tool** (specified in the `sakai.properties` of `docker-sakai-builder` Tomcat), eliminating the need to run BigBlueButton in Docker for testing.

-Result of following build instruction should be a running sakai with bbb-tool and rollcall in a docker container.
-Uses test configuration for bbb-tool (added in sakai.properties of docker-sakai-builder tomcat) so no need to run big blue button in docker to test it.
+The repository includes **docker-sakai-builder**, with a Sakai fork as a submodule.
+Additionally, the **bbb-tool fork** and our custom **rollcall-tool** are included as submodules within the Sakai fork.

-Repo contains docker-sakai-builder with sakai fork included as submodule and bbb-tool fork and our custom rollcall tool as submodules in the sakai fork.
+This setup ensures a streamlined build process with all necessary components integrated.

 ```